If You're Reading This, It's Too Late (novel): Plot

-For 500 years, the secret society of the Midnight Sun has been waiting for the homunculus, the man-made man, to rise, and now the evil Dr. L and Ms. Mauvais are going to throw Cass and Max-Ernest to the sharks unless they tell them where he resides.
+For 500 years, the secret society of the Midnight Sun has been waiting for the homunculus, the man-made man, to rise, and now Dr. L and Ms. Mauvais are going to throw Cass and Max-Ernest to the sharks unless they tell them where he resides.
 After going on an excursion with their science teacher, the two are tricked by Dr. L after receiving a note from Pietro saying he will meet them on a ship, from which they barely escaped.
-After finding out their teacher is really Owen, the accent changing member of the Terces Society, they are introduced to the great magician himself, Pietro, who gives them a mission.
+After finding out their teacher was actually Owen, the accent changing member of the Terces Society, they are introduced to the great magician himself, Pietro, who gives them a mission.
 The mission is to find the homunculus before the Midnight Sun does.
 Max-Ernest also finds out that 'Terces' is "secret" backwards, and Cass gets grounded when she returns home, because she was missing for too long.
-While on the Midnight Sun ship, Cass and Max-Ernest discovers a strange ball (also called the sound prism), which enables her to hear all types of sounds by putting it to her ear and makes wonderful music when thrown in the air carefully.
+While on the Midnight Sun ship, Cass and Max-Ernest discover a strange ball (also called the sound prism), which enables her to hear all types of sounds by putting it to her ear and makes wonderful music when thrown in the air carefully.
 Cass also discovers a birth certificate.
-The name is unrecognizable, thus making Cass wonder if she was the wrong girl that the Terces Society wanted.
+The name is unrecognizable, but has the same name written on it as her, thus making Cass wonder if she was the wrong girl that the Terces Society wanted.
 She ignores it, even though it pains her, and continues her mission.
-Later Cass finds out she is really adopted and was delivered in a box on her grandfathers' doorstep.
+Later, Cass finds out she is really adopted and was delivered in a box on her grandfathers' doorstep, and that she was the girl written on the birth certificate.